DottierGalaxy50/blender-dottier-anim-retarget/README.md

 **_"Apply view as Offset"_**.
 Allows you to make transform changes outside of the panel on the 3D Viewport and apply those changes as an Offset.
 The side button clears those unapplied transform changes.

-The _Offset_ properties apply an offset to the Target Bones. _Location Offset_ will be always relative to the Target Bone while _Rotation Offset_ will be relative to the rotation copy.
+The _Offset_ properties apply an offset to the Target Bones. _Location Offset_ will be relative to the Target Bone by default while _Rotation Offset_ will be relative to the rotation copy.

+**_"Mode"_**.
+Allows you to choose the bone whose rotation the location offset will be relative to.

+**_"Copy Rotation"_**.
+Copies the exact world rotation of the Source Bone.
 > Changing a rotation related property or using _"Apply view as Offset"_ will correct the rotation for all the children of the selected Target Bones which are copying the exact rotation of their Source Bone.
 This doesn't apply to rotation changes made on the 3D Viewport.

-**_"Copy Rotation"_**.
-Copies the exact world rotation of the Source Bone.

 **_"Copy Location Change"_**.
 Copies the exact world location change of the Source Bone, this is the change relative to the Source Bone's origin which then gets applied to the current Target Bone's world location.